jingjjjjjie/ClimaRAG/README.md

 ## 📬 Contact

-For questions, suggestions, or collaboration opportunities, please open an issue or contact the maintainer.
+For questions, suggestions, or collaboration opportunities, please open an issue or contact the maintainer @ hengzkit@gmail.com.

 ---